Here's What Hotel Housekeepers Wish You Knew (And What They Wish They Could Tell You)

 Hotels are kind of strange places.
 Yes, you're paying to feel like you're at home, but you're not at home.
 You are instead at a place of business, and the housekeepers work at this business.
-So, your hotel room is designed to feel like a home away from home, but the housekeeping staff will visit your room each day if you don't place a "Do not disturb" sign on the door.
+So, your hotel room is designed to feel like a home away from home, but the housekeeping staff will visit your room each day if you don't place a "Do Not Disturb" sign on the door.

 According to housekeeping staff members, if you want to retain some privacy, then you should be a bit more modest regarding your underwear.
 For one, housekeepers report that they don't exactly appreciate when guests are too "comfortable" in regards to leaving everything out in the open.
 After all, the hotel staff is already cleaning up behind you.
 There's no reason to make it unnecessarily uncomfortable.